cs1302uga/cs1302-ce26/README.md

    Enter a valid game board and make sure the board is printed to the screen before moving on.

-   * Once you get the code to compile and run, please write down the commands you used in your notes.
+   * Once you get the code to compile and run, please write down the command you used in your notes along with your chosen board configuration.

 1. Pair Program: